 The upper and lower boundaries of a range act as support and resistance levels.
 According to many experts, a flat market is not the best time for Forex trading.
 Others believe that an accomplished trader can make money in any market.
 What’s even more, some traders only trade currency pairs that are consolidating most of the time.
 Here are the most common reasons for the flat:

 - trading volume is dropping;

 - no news has been released for a long time.

 If you think about how common these factors are, it’s not surprising that a market spends much time “sleeping.”
 According to experts, even high-volatility currency pairs consolidate up to 60% of the time.
 If you learn how to trade flat periods, you’ll be able to make consistent profits!

 Keep in mind that the timeframe you’re using plays a big role in trading consolidations.
 For example, a consolidation may show on low timeframes and be absent from high timeframes.

 The more time a price has spent within a range, the stronger will be the trend when a price finally breaks the support or resistance level.
 If you’re trading with the trend, be sure to stay alert and monitor sideways movements closely.

 To understand the correlation between these two market conditions, we first need to understand what volatility is.

 Volatility describes price fluctuations of a commodity.
-It refers to how dramatically a price is fluctuating.
-During high volatility, a price fluctuates rapidly in a short time period.
+It refers to how dramatically the price is fluctuating.
+During high volatility, a price fluctuates rapidly in a short period.
 This usually happens after major news releases.
 Low volatility means that an instrument’s price is steady.
-However, flat market and low-volatility market are not one and the same thing.
+However, the flat market and low-volatility markets are not the same thing.
 Low volatility can be spotted in a trending market, whereas a consolidation is anything but trending.